colibritool/Get-followers-on-Twitter/README.md

 The best way to increase these metrics is to have the right audience that is engaging = retweeting and favouriting your tweets.

+# Paste follow-people-from-hashtag.js code and follow the instructions

 Read more here: https://colibri.io/growth-hacking/how-to-get-followers-on-twitter/